McMurphey History, Family Crest & Coats of Arms

 Many of the oldest Irish surnames were originally in the Gaelic language native to Ireland.
 The original Gaelic form of the name McMurphey is O Murchadha or Mac Murchadha, which are both derived from the word "murchadh," meaning "sea warrior."

 The surname McMurphey was first found in County Wexford (Irish: Loch Garman), founded by Vikings as Waesfjord, and located in Southeastern Ireland, in the province of Leinster, where they held a family seat from very early times.

 Early History of the McMurphey family

-Another 208 words (15 lines of text) covering the years 1127, 1172, 1650, 1716 and 1798 are included under the topic Early McMurphey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McMurphey research.
+Another 96 words (7 lines of text) covering the years 1127, 1172, 1650, 1716 and 1798 are included under the topic Early McMurphey History in all our PDF Extended History products and printed products wherever possible.

 McMurphey Spelling Variations

 Names from the Middle Ages demonstrate many spelling variations.
 This is because the recording scribe or church official often decided as to how a person's name was spelt and in what language.
 Research into the name McMurphey revealed many variations, including Murphy, Morchoe, O'Murphy, Murfie, Murfree, Morfie, Morfey and many more.

 Early Notables of the McMurphey family (pre 1700)